 Steel truss bridges are found in nearly every region of the U.S. Many existing steel truss bridges consist of riveted construction with built-up, lattice type members supporting a slab-on-girder bridge deck.
 Truss piers are typically in an X- or V-braced configuration.
 These built-up lattice type members and their connections can be the weak link in the seismic load path.
-Recent experimental testing (Fig. 12) of these members revealed the limited ductility that can be achieved due to global and local buckling causing significant strength and stiffness degradation (Lee and Bruneau 2003).
-Existing, riveted connections and deck diaphragm bracing members typically possess little to no ductility (Ritchie et. al. 1999).
+Recent experimental testing (Figure 12) of these members revealed the limited ductility that can be achieved due to global and local buckling causing significant strength and stiffness degradation.
+Existing, riveted connections and deck diaphragm bracing members typically possess little to no ductility.
 Another possible non-ductile failure location is the anchorage connection at the pier-to-foundation interface.
 Analyses of "typical" steel-concrete connections suggests it may be unable to resist even moderate seismic demands.